abolla04/Project_3/README.md

 * [OpenZeppelin](https://docs.openzeppelin.com/openzeppelin/) - OpenZeppelin provides security products to build, automate, and operate decentralized applications.

+* [Vecteezy](https://www.vecteezy.com/) - High quality images created by the world's most talented design community.
+Find and download high quality vector graphics with worry-free licensing.

 ---

 ## Installation Guide

 To run this contract, clone this repository and run the 'SonatSonos.sol' and 'Time_Sensitive.sol' files on your computer in the Remix IDE.

+---

+## Examples

+The images below are examples of what the joint_savings.sol file will display when you run it.

+---

+---

+## Contributors